UPDATE – COVID19

 4) Festival da Sardinha in Portimão (AUGUST)

 Portimão’s famous sardine festival is held in August and attracts many people from all over the country.
-Portuguese can’t wait to listen to their favourite singers while tasting the best Sardine in the world (as people from Portimao strongly believe).
-Watch out this video from a Master Grilling during Portiamo Festival jsut to get an idea about how serious they are about this special food: VIDEO
+Portuguese can’t wait to listen to their favourite singers while tasting the best Sardine in the world (as people from Portimão strongly believe).
+Watch out this video from a Master Grilling during Portimão Festival jsut to get an idea about how serious they are about this special food: VIDEO

-5) Festival do Perceve in Vila do Bispo (SEPTEMBER)
+5) Festival do Perceve in Vila do Bispo (End of August or SEPTEMBER depending on the seafood availability)

 This fair is an amazing event for the shellfish lovers, but also a great chance to taste this excellent seafood: goose barnacles.
 Its ocean flavour is something you would die for!
 The organisation is managed by ‘Associaçao dos Marisqueiros de Vila do Bispo’, who are very proud to offer very fine quality seafood, which is a gem of the local gastronomy.